univention/univention-corporate-server/doc/architecture/services/ucr.rst

    Architecture overview of UCR

-UCR provides configuration values to *Scripts*, *Apps* and *Services* with its various configuration values from the UCR variables.
-Users use UCR through the web interface of :ref:`services-umc` with *HTTP/HTTPS* and through the command line with *Terminal / SSH*.
+UCR provides configuration values to *Scripts*, *Apps*, *UCS Packages* and *Services* with its various configuration values from the UCR variables. *Users* such as administrators use UCR through the web interface of :ref:`services-umc` with *HTTP/HTTPS* and through the command line with *Terminal / SSH*.
 And *UCR Python API* offers a programming interface for UCS components and other Python programs. *UCR C API* is a small API in C for only getting and setting UCR variables.

 .. seealso::